vadymfrlv/goit-react-native-hw/readme.md

-This app is a social network with photos. ❗️The app was tested on iOS devices with a screen size of 6.46 inches. ⚡️Firebase was used for this app to login/sign up, as well as to store comments, photos etc.
+### This app is a social network with photos.
+The app was tested on iOS devices with a screen size of 6.46 inches❗️ Firebase was used for this app to login/sign up, as well as to store comments, photos etc⚡️

 When the application starts, custom fonts are loaded.
 A user gets to the "login" screen but if user is not registered yet - the user can switch to the "registration" screen.
 During registration the